Axobot-org/Axobot/docs/moderator.rst

 If you enter :code:`/clear 25 contains_url: True`, the bot will clear the last 25 messages if they contains a link AND if they're not pinned, no matter the author.

-If you enter :code:`/clear 1000 users: @Z_runner#7515 @ZBot beta#4940`, the bot will delete all (not pinned) messages contained in the last 1000 messages of the channel AND written by Z_runner#7515 OR ZBot beta#4940.
+If you enter :code:`/clear 1000 users: @Z_runner#7515 @Axobeta#4940`, the bot will delete all (not pinned) messages contained in the last 1000 messages of the channel AND written by Z_runner#7515 OR Axobeta#4940.

 .. warning:: The permissions "`Manage messages <perms.html#manage-messages>`__" and "`Read messages history <perms.html#read-message-history>`__" are required.